 Saturday, 9 December 2017

-As the year draws to a close, I've decided to give you a list of the books that I enjoyed reading throughout the months.
-The list is not exhaustive, but I picked the ones that struck a chord with me and left a lasting impression.
-Before we get to that, let me go off on a tangent and tell you how I came up with this list.
+I have devoured many books over the years, and the following is a list of some of them.
+The list is not exhaustive, and I've picked the ones that struck a chord with me and left a lasting impression.
+Before we get to that, let me go off on a tangent and tell you how I pick my reads.
 How I select books to read.

 When they tell you, a book is judged by its cover, believe them.
-The first thing I do upon entering a bookshop is to walk over to the shelves marked according to genre and scan for the covers that catch my eye, assuming I have not predetermined the novel I want to read.
+Upon entering a shop, the first thing I do is walk over to the shelves marked according to genre and scan for the covers that catch my eye, assuming I have not predetermined the novel I want to read.
 Call me superficial, but jackets have a knack for drawing me in.
 For me, less is more.
 I like to be intrigued.
 Challenged.
-Give me a puzzle that I can put together as I explore the story.
+Give me a puzzle to put together as I unravel the tale.

 Once I spot the one, I zoom in on the title, flip the book over and read the blurb.
 It is true what they say about the hook.
 I’m always looking for that thing that arouses my curiosity and piques my interest.
-The promise of what I will discover inside.
+The promise of what's inside and the reason to keep reading.

 Reviews make or break an author.
 You better believe it.
 Some reviewers do know how to spoil it for everybody.
 Some are fair, some, well, darn obnoxious.
 I am sympathetic when it comes to reviews because I know how it feels to be told your writing is a dud.

-I am also influenced by the author’s use of language.
-I like to pore over a few random pages to gauge the author's writing style.
-To see if their voice speaks to me.
+The author’s use of language is of great importance to me.
+I flip through random pages, poring over the author's writing style.
+By doing this I'm trying to see if I resonate with the author's voice.
+The author and I need to have that chemistry.
 I love books that are simple and yet sophisticated.
-I don't want the kind of distraction that comes with trying to decipher what the author is saying (Ernest Hemmingway will be spinning in his grave).
+I don't want the kind of distraction that comes with trying to decipher the author's intended meaning (Ernest Hemmingway will be spinning in his grave).
 Just write what you mean, and I will thank you for it.

 Then there is word of mouth.
 That book on everyone’s lips.
 The hype on social media, radio and television.
 All these channels guide me to my next read.

-Below is a list of the books I devoured this year, numbered according to how I rate them.
 I am drawn to stories that challenge my emotions.
-I am a sucker for love, a good murder and a cry.
-Also, stories that make me want to explore what I thought I knew already.
-Stories that make me uncomfortable and enable me to view the world from a different perspective.
+I am a sucker for love, a good murder and a cry, stories that make me want to explore what I don't know and what thought I knew already.
+Also, stories that make me uncomfortable and enable me to view the world from a different perspective.
 Sometimes I crave for tales that inject in me, some degree of nostalgia.

 1. Small Great Things by Jodi Picoult